Estelindis/storycraft/README.md

 ## Icons and images
 - The source for the arrow in the dropdown menu is [Font Awesome](https://fontawesome.com/).
 The arrow is used to delineate between menu items and the instructions that display when menu items are clicked.
-- When looking at the background image [background image](https://www.artbreeder.com/i?k=98efc5ffe0b7a2bad327cfea50bf) as a whole, one sees a landscape.
+- When looking at the [background image](https://www.artbreeder.com/i?k=98efc5ffe0b7a2bad327cfea50bf) as a whole, one sees a landscape.
 However, inspecting particular details shows artistic elements of chaos that evoke the central experience conveyed in the story.

 # Testing
 ## [HTML Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Festelindis.github.io%2Fstorycraft%2F)